MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug.md

 ### Hot reload

 You can update the source codes of tab, bot, messaging extension, and Azure functions at the same time when you are debugging the Teams app.
-Update the codes and save the changes.
+Update the code and save the changes.
 The project re-loads and the debugger re-attaches to the programming languages.

    :::image type="content" source="../assets/images/teams-toolkit-v2/hot reload.png" alt-text="hot-reload for source codes":::

 ### Stop debugging

 When you complete local debug, you can select **Stop or Disconnect** in the floating debugging toolbar to stop all debug sessions and terminate tasks.
-This is as shown in the following image:
+The following image shows stop debugging action:

    :::image type="content" source="../assets/images/teams-toolkit-v2/stop-debugging.png" alt-text="stop debugging":::